mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 When creating an On Premise provider, you need a private SSH key.

-- Fill out a display name for your cloud provider that you can reference later.
+- Fill out a display name for your cloud provider for later reference.
-- Fill out Private SSH Key with the key you access your infrastructure with.
+- Fill out Private SSH Key with the key used to access your infrastructure.
-- Click Verify and Save to verify that the credentials are valid and to save your provider.
+- Click Verify and Save to verify the credentials are valid and to save your provider.

 ![On Premise Provider Form with values](/ksphere/kommander/img/On-prem-provider-with-values.png)